 Some archaeologists believe the were-jaguar represented a supernatural baby that was the product of a human woman and a jaguar.
 In addition, some anthropologists theorize that babies born at the time who had Down syndrome were viewed as special and thought of to be part jaguar.
 However, the meanings applied to the were-jaguar are still up for debate.9

 The jaguar was such an important figure in these ancient cultures that they were associated with royalty.
 In fact, many royals, along with other important people such as warriors and priests, had names that incorporated the Mayan word for jaguar, which was b’alam.

-The Aztec had a creation story about how the sun first shined on humanity.
-It was a gift from the god of the sky Tezcatlipoca, who was represented by the jaguar.
-However, as sibling rivalry goes, Tezcatlipoca’s brother Quetzalcóatl, who was depicted as a serpent or crocodile, was jealous of him.
-So, the two engaged in an epic battle for superiority.
+The Aztecs had a creation story about how the sun first shined on humanity.
+Legend has it that it was a gift from the sky god, Tezcatlipoca, who was represented by the jaguar.
+However, as sibling rivalry goes, Tezcatlipoca’s brother Quetzalcóatl, who was depicted as a serpent or crocodile, was jealous of him.10 So, the two engaged in an epic battle for superiority.
 It’s easy to imagine that the story was inspired by a real-life jaguar catching an alligator or anaconda.

 Jaguar Meaning in South America

-The San Agustin People of Colombia and the Moche and Chavin People of Peru also revered the jaguar.
+The ancient San Agustin People of Colombia and the Moche and Chavin People of Peru also revered the jaguar.
 Like the Olmecs, they had jaguar cults with temples devoted to the animals.
-For them, the jaguar was a symbol of power.
+For them, the jaguar was a symbol of power.11

 Jaguar Spirit Animal

 If the jaguar has always been special to you, or if one has suddenly captivated your attention, consider what these majestic big cats can teach you.
 The jaguar has special messages for you that can help to guide you on your soul’s journey.